Processes

 There is a subtle but important difference between them.
 Like in Bash, strings delimited by a "

-variable substitutions, while strings delimited by '
+character support variable substitutions, while strings delimited by '

 do not.

-In the above code fragment the $db
+In the above code fragment, the $db

 Warning